MGM Grand fire: Sprinkler rule exceptions

 Sprinklers were located on the first two floors and the top floor of the resort.
 The casino and restaurants were not protected by a fire sprinkler system because they were exempt from rules requiring sprinklers in areas occupied 24 hours a day.
 A Clark County building inspector granted the exemption—despite the opposition of fire marshals—reasoning that a fire would be quickly noticed by occupants and contained with portable fire extinguishers.
 When the fire started in The Deli restaurant, it was no longer open 24 hours per day; it was closed at the time of the fire.
-Although some sprinklers were in the resort, they were not located anywhere near the fire.
+Although some sprinklers were in the resort, none were located near the fire.
 A full sprinkler system would have cost $192,000.
 Because of the cost, MGM installed only the minimum number of sprinklers required by the building code at the time of the resort's construction.

 Aftermath

 The resort was temporarily closed because of the fire.
 Much of the damage occurred in the casino, which was charred by the fire.
 The hotel hallways and stairwells were stained by soot and smoke.
 Shortly after the fire, some people looted jewelry and blackened money from the resort.
 State gaming revenues were hurt by the MGM's closure, as the resort was one of the largest tax contributors to the local gaming industry.
-The county lost an estimated $1.7 million ($5.75 million in 2023) because of the closure, and it was estimated that MGM Grand Hotels could face a $1 billion loss because of the fire.
+The county lost an estimated $1.7 million ($5.75 million in 2023) from the closure, and it was estimated that MGM Grand Hotels could face a $1 billion loss because of the fire.

-After the fire, the MGM Grand was rebuilt over the next eight months, at a cost of $50 million.
+After the fire, the MGM Grand was rebuilt over the next eight months for $50 million.
 It reopened in July 1981, with numerous fire safety features now in place, including the addition of fire sprinklers and an automatic fire alarm system throughout the property.
 A two-unit computer – one of them a backup – was provided by Johnson Controls to monitor hundreds of locations throughout the MGM, helping to prevent another fire.
 A similar computer had also been installed at another MGM Grand hotel in Reno, Nevada.
 The Las Vegas MGM now had more than 30,000 sprinklers, including four in most hotel rooms.
 The hotel also had 8,000 speakers, including one in each room, allowing for fire safety instructions to be provided to guests in the event of a fire.